Amend Park Community Garden

 We also strongly encourage all gardeners to help each other out!
 If you are an experienced gardener, consider helping a new gardener get situated and give them advice about what to expect.
 If you have relevant garden resources, share them.
 If someone seems to be struggling with pests or weeds in their individual plot, offer to help.
 If someone is away for a few days, sign up to water their plot.
 These are all great ways to get to know one another as well as to build a strong garden community!

 We have a 6-person Leadership Team at Amend Garden made up of people who have plots at the garden.
 The purpose of having a Leadership Team at Amend Garden is to develop a method for citizen participation in the management of the community garden resources.
-The Leadership Team is responsible for the day-to-day maintenance of the garden, and they have a say in decisions made about the garden moving forward.
-The Leadership Team also works to foster a stronger sense of community at the garden.
+The Leadership Team is responsible for working with Parks and Recreation to oversee the day-to-day maintenance of the garden, and they have the opportunity to give their input on future decisions at the garden.
 It is not necessary to have master gardener-level knowledge of gardening to be on the Leadership Team; both returning and new gardeners are welcome to apply.
-Leadership Team members are generally expected to commit to a two-year term.
+Leadership Team members are generally expected to serve on the Team for 2 years.
 Most on-boarding of new members occurs toward the end of the growing season in preparation for the next growing season, but if positions are still open at the start of the growing season, we will still accept applications.
-Positions include chairperson, communications, outreach, operations, maintenance, and communal plots coordinator.
+Positions include communications, outreach, operations, maintenance, and communal plots coordinator.
 Consider applying!

 Even if you don’t have a plot at the garden, there are plenty of volunteer opportunities to seek out.
 We are always looking for help with weeding, mulching, and caring for communal plots in the garden.
 Additionally, each year we have a couple of Victory Garden plots, through which food is grown and donated to the community.
 Volunteers can help plant, water, weed, and harvest these plots.
 If you are more interested in the maintenance side of things, we are often looking for people willing to help with fence repairs.
 Additionally, if you have an area of expertise in gardening (i.e. pests, composting, microgreens, container gardens, etc..), you could host a workshop for our gardeners!